Min-prog000/titanic-analysis/README.md

 ## [1.
 Overview](#1-overview)

-This repository is created for titanic dataset analysis and development AI model.
+This repository is dedicated to analyzing the Titanic dataset and developing AI models based on it.

-### Goal
+### 1.1 Goal

 - Target accuracy: **90% or higher**
 - Candidate models: **Logistic regression**, **Random forest**, **Gradient boosting**, and **Multi-Layer Perceptron**.

-### Features
+### 1.2 Features

 - Currently under development
 - Support multiple execution mode via arguments parsing